process-engine/iam/README.md

 2. Get Nothing, if the claim and identity match.

-   This is the good case; if you get to the code behind `iamService.ensureHasClaim()` you have clearance for the following operations.
+   A 204, which resembles a happy path; if you get to the code behind `iamService.ensureHasClaim()`, you have clearance to perform the desired operations.

 ## Configuration

 The IAM service needs some minor configurations; it needs to know:

-1. It's Authority.
+1. Its authority.
-1. The Client Secret.
+1. The client secret.